Verify, repair, upgrade, and restore projects

 To back up the project data in the file system:

-In the file system, ensure that all data, including automated tests scripts and results, and attachments, is saved in the project directory under the repository defined during the installation of ALM.
+In the file system, ensure that all data, including automated tests scripts and results, and attachments, is saved in the project directory under the repository defined during the installation.
 Make a copy of this project directory including all subdirectories and files.

 Back to top